NehemiahSkan/CSE_151A_GP/README.md

 On the other hand, we can also see there are those such as the NoStupidQuestions subreddit which had an abysmal precision score of 0.04.
 This is most likely due to the much less focused topics of this subreddit.
 Whereas all the comments in the CFB subreddit were mainly about football, this subreddit allowed for questions of any kind from any domain.
 As a result, the comments in this subreddit have no clearly distinctive formats or topics, rendering it very difficult to predict whether or not a comment came from this subreddit or not.

 ## Conclusion
 In conclusion, we tried numerous models to try to process and better understand the relationships between words, upvotes, and subreddits in our dataset.
 The score prediction had always been a wild shot, and to also somewhat test how "magical" neural networks really are.
 However, though our failures with those predictions, we have understood the limits of these models with certain distributions of data.
 We were still quite happy with the classification model however, and it helped us gain a lot of insight to how discussion in different subreddits worked.
 Ultimately, we believe that we did an insightful investigation into these reddit comments, and in the future we could investigate more complex relations of these comments with each other, perhaps classification with more subreddits than just the top 10, or focusing more on differences of comments from the same post.
+Also, while we are not making an NLP model, we are working closely with text and machine understanding of text.
+In the future, we can experiment with different text vectorization methods such as Bag-of-words or TF-IDF.